 Historically, ESG compliance has been lightly regulated, if at all.
 Companies have been free to report on their successes with little in the way of benchmarks.

 ESG data can describe any data relating to an organization’s impact on its environment, community and surroundings.
+Shareholders can use ESG data to assess a company’s performance and impact.

 - DEI initiatives

-- Environmental concerns like your water footprint for instance, all the while quickly adapting your disclosures to meet new requirements, such as the proposed 2022 SEC Climate Disclosures
+- Environmental concerns like your water footprint, for instance, all the while quickly adapting your disclosures to meet new requirements, such as the proposed 2022 SEC Climate Disclosures

 - Growing stakeholder interest in your governance practices